Privacy Statement

 G. How Long Do We Keep Your Personal Data?

-In general, CILEX only retains Personal Data for as long as it is necessary to fulfil the purposes for which it is being processed (including to comply with the relevant UK Legislation or Regulatory requirements and/or to resolve legal disputes).
+CILEX retains Personal Data for as long as it is necessary to fulfil the purposes for which it is being processed (including to comply with the relevant UK Legislation or Regulatory requirements and/or to resolve legal disputes).

-1. • The Right to be Informed – Data Subjects have the right to be informed about the collection, sharing, protection and use of their Personal Data.
+- • The Right to be Informed – Data Subjects have the right to be informed about the collection, sharing, protection, and use of their Personal Data.

-3. • The Right to Rectification – Individuals have a right to have inaccurate Personal Data rectified, removed or completed, if it is incomplete.
+- • The Right to Rectification – Individuals have a right to have inaccurate Personal Data rectified, removed, or completed, if it is incomplete.
 If the Personal Data is found to be incorrect, but it is unable to be updated, this should be removed.

 In certain cases, CILEX can refuse to comply with a request, if it is manifestly unfounded or excessive.
-In order to decide, if a request is manifestly unfounded or excessive, CILEX must consider each request on a case-by-case basis.
+To decide, if a request is manifestly unfounded or excessive, CILEX must consider each request on a case-by-case basis.

-You also have the right to lodge a complaint with the UK’s Information Commissioner’s Office (ICO).
+You also have the right to lodge a complaint with the UK’s Information Commission (IC).
 Their contact details are:

 Wycliffe House